psugihara/joint/Docs/Tutorial.md

 ###Audience

-The Pass language will prove useful to anyone who wants to write web applications that require real-time client-server communication.
+It is our hope that the Pass programming language will prove useful to anyone who wants to write web applications requiring real-time client-server communication.
 It is assumed that the reader of this document has some experience building interactive websites using JavaScript and HTML but knowledge of another server side language, or even experience with server-dependent applications, is not required.

 ##Hello world: writing to stdout